graphicore/varla-varfo/explorations/calibrate/index.md

 ## About this Document

-This article is answering an "work order" in the form of a [comment by @frivoal on w3c/csswg-drafts#614](https://github.com/w3c/csswg-drafts/issues/614">) , a discussion on the Topic **"[css-values] Ability to address actual physical size #614"**:
+This article is answering a "work order" in the form of a [comment by @frivoal on w3c/csswg-drafts#614](https://github.com/w3c/csswg-drafts/issues/614">) , a discussion on the Topic **"[css-values] Ability to address actual physical size #614"**: